Salmon has got to be one of the tastiest fish in the world.

 Do Salmon Have Bones?

-Salmon do have bones but don’t worry, they are very easy to remove prior to cooking.
+Salmon do have bones but don’t worry, they are very easy to remove before cooking.

 The best way to remove the bones from your salmon fillet is to get a pair of needle nose pliers and just yank them out form towards the center of the fillet.